 One Codex Functional Analysis

 One Codex functional analysis leverages the Humann3 pipeline.
 It analyzes whole-genome shotgun sequencing data to identify genes, profiling their function and contribution to metabolic pathways.
-The first step characterizes the species composition of the sample (with MetaPhlAn), then maps reads to a custom annotated database of those species’ pangenomes to identify gene families and taxonomy (with bowtie2 + ChocoPhlAn).
+The first step characterizes the species composition of the sample.
+Traditionally, this step utilizes MetaPhlAn, however the One Codex functional analysis has been modified to use the One Codex database and metagenomic classifier.
+After classification, reads are mapped to a custom annotated database of those species’ pangenomes to identify gene families and taxonomy (with bowtie2 + ChocoPhlAn).
 It further does translated search on any unmapped reads (using Diamond and the UniRef90 database) to identify gene families.
 This gene family data is then annotated in several different gene annotation systems and into metabolic pathways.
 Metabolic pathways are further characterized by their abundance and completeness (pathway coverage).

 Input consists of a One Codex Sample FASTQ from WGS Metagenomic sequencing.